nomppy/nomppy.github.io/content/posts/pm.md

 **Maryam**: Both, incidentally.
 Cool guy.

-**Poe**: Yeah.
+**Poe**: Cool guy.

 **Poe**: Actually, I think both of us are lumped into the category of things which are “almost useful”: stuff that don’t intrinsically hold utility, but which help make people’s existence as human beings meaningful.
 You know?
 That’s what they say, isn’t it, that math is _almost useful_.

-**Maryam**(nodding): Yeah, it’s meant to be an insult.
+**Maryam** (nodding): Yeah, it’s meant to be an insult.
 But I think what’s really insulting is “almost useless”, like report cards, diamonds, wars.
 They achieve a very specific purpose, but I’m not sure what else they’re good for besides that.

-**Poe**(sighs): Why have they got it backwards?
+**Poe** (sighs): Why have they got it backwards?

 **Maryam**: Who knows what they’re doing down there.

-**Maryam**(sighs): Anyway, do you want to see a cool trick?
+**Maryam** (sighs): Anyway, do you want to see a cool trick?
 Brighten up the mood?

 **Poe**: Sure.